-What is the major difference between skating the Wizard frames compared to aggressive frame?
+What is the major difference between skating Wizard Frames compared to aggressive frames?

 The major difference between Wizard frames compared to aggressive frames would be the feeling.
 The act of skating just feels better on a larger wheel setup, especially with the natural rocker.
 Small wheels can feel super fun as well; maybe it is just the change of pace that is refreshing for me

 Why would any aggressive skaters want to upsize to a mega-tank, if they are mainly into grinding?